-Fitness Brand Finesse: Branding Tips that will help make your Fitness Product or Service Shine
+Fitness Brand Finesse: Branding Tips that will help make your Fitness Product or Service to Shine

 Branding, in a nutshell; is the delineation and expression of the unique characteristics, values, and underlying philosophy behind your fitness product or service.
 Branding establishes your identity and sets you apart from your competitors.
 So how do you establish your brand identity?
 Your Emarketing Concepts team is here to give you some basic tips for doing just that.
 Are you done warming up?
 Let’s start:

 The Audience comes first – One of the most important questions; if not the most important question that will define your brand identity is: who is your audience?
 Who is your product or service meant for?
 What particular characteristics, social group, age group, or niche group are you trying to target and communicate with?
 This will help you to discern what their needs, expectations, and perceptions about your product or service might be, and market it accordingly.
 Knowing your audience will also help you to tailor your message for them.

 Choose your words carefully – As stated above, your audience will determine how you present your fitness product or service to them: how you communicate product features and specifications, advantages, service terms, and membership benefits.
 This entails effective use of language, tone, specialized terms or jargon, and word choice.
 Proper use of language extends to all of your brand messages: things like slogans, mottos, value statements, your mission-vision statement, printed signs and print advertising.
 Once you’ve established your communication style; be consistent and stick to it.